5 min read

 4. Sell by unit or by weight with confidence

-If you sell meat, cheese, or other products that vary in weight, tracking inventory accurately can be challenging.
+If you sell meat by weight, cheese, or other products that vary in weight, tracking inventory accurately can be challenging.
 Local Line allows you to sell by unit, weight, or both—giving you complete flexibility.

 For example, if you sell steaks, you might list: